 Cape May County Middle School Students Learn About Exciting Careers at Atlantic Cape’s Exploration Day

-CAPE MAY COURT HOUSE — Atlantic Cape Community College’s Cape May County campus hosted nearly 100 seventh and eighth grade students from Middle Township and Dennis Township middle schools on October 11 for Middle School Career Exploration Day.
+CAPE MAY COURT HOUSE — Atlantic Cape Community College’s Cape May County campus hosted nearly 100 seventh and eighth grade students from Middle Township and Dennis Township middle schools on October 11 as part of the Early College Program's Middle School Career Exploration Day.

 Atlantic Cape professors from a multitude of academic backgrounds, along with staff members from the Cape May County Park & Zoo, held four, 30-minute workshop sessions that gave all of the students in attendance a glimpse into the day-to-day experiences that each profession entails.